The Best Menstrual Cup for Effortless, Leak-Free Periods

 Casco Cup contains neither rayon nor absorbs your flow.
 If you have a history of TSS, please speak with a doctor before using Casco Cup.

-Can I Use It With an IUD?
+Can I Use My Menstrual Cup with an IUD?

 The abbreviation for Intra-Uterine Device, an IUD is a common form of long-term birth control inserted into the uterus.
 It comes with strings, which raises the question of whether you can use an IUD and menstrual cup simultaneously.